 Special Grant Monitoring Provisions.
 Because of the complex interrelationships between subsidiary governmental units involved in these evaluations and because of the conceptual difficulty of relating general criminal justice problems to particular project designs, an especially intensive kind of grant monitoring will be required of OE.
 Much of this "monitoring" will be a continuation of the coordination function discussed above.
 However, OE will have to establish procedures for insuring that:

-°projects funded through SPAs or ROs are operated as long as required for the purposes of the evaluation,
+°projects funded through SPAs or ROs are operated as long as required for the purposes of the evaluation, opromised data and documentation are provided.

 °projects are operated in conformity with the evaluation design, and